USS Shelton (DD-790)

-Construction and career
+Construction

 Shelton was laid down on 31 May 1945 by Todd Pacific Shipyards Inc., Seattle, Washington; launched on 8 March 1946; sponsored by Mrs. Loretta Shelton Miller; and commissioned on 21 June 1946.

-Service in the United States Navy
+United States Navy service

 Shelton began her shakedown cruise on 20 July and returned to Seattle for post-shakedown availability.
-She moved down the coast to San Diego, California on 12 October and, on 9 November, stood out of that port en route to the western Pacific for her first tour of duty with the 7th Fleet.
+She moved down the coast to San Diego, California, on 12 October, and on 9 November stood out of that port en route to the western Pacific for her first tour of duty with the 7th Fleet.
 While serving with that fleet, she visited ports in China, Korea, and Japan.
 The destroyer returned to the west coast on 22 June 1947 and conducted local operations in the San Diego area.
 The destroyer underwent overhaul at the Puget Sound Naval Shipyard, Bremerton, Washington, from January to April 1948.
 After moving to San Diego on 19 April, Shelton operated along the California coast until sailing for WestPac and the 7th Fleet on 1 September.
 The seven-month deployment ended on 24 April 1949 when she sailed back into San Diego.

 In June Shelton participated in a Midshipman training cruise which took her to Balboa, C.Z., and terminated in San Francisco at the end of July.
 She was in drydock there during October and November and, following sea trials, returned to San Diego in January 1950.